Can Aflac Incorporated (AFL) Remain Competitive?

-Aflac Incorporated (NYSE:AFL) went down by -1.53% from its latest closing price compared to the recent 1-year high of $67.20.
-The company’s stock price has collected -1.82% of loss in the last five trading sessions.
+Aflac Incorporated (NYSE:AFL) went up by 0.97% from its latest closing price compared to the recent 1-year high of $67.20.
+The company’s stock price has collected -7.65% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/12/21 that Twitter, Tesla, Realty Income: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Aflac Incorporated (NYSE :AFL) Right Now?